lackaff/surfrider_pt/README.md

 ----------------------------------

 1. Install Wordpress, enable [multisite feature](https://codex.wordpress.org/Create_A_Network).
 2. Create two blogs, one for each language.
-3. Install surfrider-en and surfrider-pt themes.
+3. Install surfrider and surfride_pt themes.
 4. Activate appropriate theme for each blog.

 2. Install Plugins